 But then what is the solution?
 Don’t focus so much on the fact that the proposed solution won’t work.
 Instead, grant the premise: “Yes, X (poverty, unemployment, poor education) is a problem, you are right.
 We agree about that.
 But I think that your solution will do more harm than good.
 If you really want to solve Problem X, research has shown that we should [Y].”

 Of course, that means you’ll need to have researched the problem yourself.
 You’ll need examples of how increased liberty, access to markets, and respect for the autonomy and dignity of human beings can actually work.

 The point is that you have to avoid getting stuck debating their policy solutions.
 Instead, you’ll need to provide solutions of your own, emphasizing the efficacy of free markets and liberty in eradicating social ills.
-In my next blog post, I’ll try to give some examples.
-But in the meantime, the thing to remember is this: Stop attacking the dumb solution.
+In my next blog post, In the meantime, the thing to remember is this: Stop attacking the dumb solution.
 Grant the premise that X is a problem.
 And then change the subject to your solution.
 You’ll actually persuade a lot more people with that approach.

 For more content on related topics, be sure to check out our Government Overreach video playlist by clicking on the button below.